joosbocks/joosbocks/README.md

 DNI:
 basic dni criteria and just ppl who cause drama idk

+BFYI: i spend a lot of time doing other things and just so happen to have pt on in the background... if you want my attention for anything, just whisper. if u need help with the build limit or anything like that i gotchu.

 interests:

 Wuthering waves (IM INSANE ABOUT IT), alien stage, jjk, kny, death note, tshd, vocaloid (very casual fan), arcane, bsd, tadc, csm, other things that i cant remember atm...

 if you play wuthering waves please talk to me i am genuinely addicted